 On 18 July 2012 NAMA established a subsidiary NARPS.
-NARPS was a wholly owned subsidiary of NAPM and was established to acquire residential properties and to lease and ultimately sell these properties to approved housing bodies and/or local authorities for social housing purposes.
-On 30 September 2024, NAPM transferred the shareholding in NARPS to NAMAI.
+NARPS is a wholly owned subsidiary of NAPM and was established to acquire residential properties and to lease and ultimately sell these properties to approved housing bodies and/or local authorities for social housing purposes.
 In September 2019, the Minister for Finance issued a direction to NAMA to retain ownership of NARPS.
-Under the Government's housing strategy, "Housing for All", it is proposed that NARPS will transfer to the Land Development Agency ('LDA)' from NAMA.
+NARPS will transfer to the Land Development Agency ('LDA') from NAMA in 2025.
 As part of the agreed transfer process, the transfer will be at the NAMA valuation and will form part of the NAMA lifetime surplus contribution to the Irish State.
 At the reporting date, the proposed transfer has yet to complete.
+On 30 September 2024, the shareholding in NARPS held by NAPM was transferred to NAMAI.
+On 13 February 2025, NAMAI distibuted its shareholding in NARPS to NAMA.